Keyfactor/keyfactor-go-client-sdk/v11/docs/KeyfactorWebKeyfactorApiModelsCertificateAuthoritiesCertificateAuthorityResponse.md

 UnsetExplicitUser ensures that no value is present for ExplicitUser, not even an explicit nil
 ### GetExplicitPassword

-`func (o *KeyfactorWebKeyfactorApiModelsCertificateAuthoritiesCertificateAuthorityResponse) GetExplicitPassword() CSSCMSDataModelModelsKeyfactorAPISecret`
+`func (o *KeyfactorWebKeyfactorApiModelsCertificateAuthoritiesCertificateAuthorityResponse) GetExplicitPassword() ModelsKeyfactorAPISecret`

 GetExplicitPassword returns the ExplicitPassword field if non-nil, zero value otherwise.

 ### GetExplicitPasswordOk

-`func (o *KeyfactorWebKeyfactorApiModelsCertificateAuthoritiesCertificateAuthorityResponse) GetExplicitPasswordOk() (*CSSCMSDataModelModelsKeyfactorAPISecret, bool)`
+`func (o *KeyfactorWebKeyfactorApiModelsCertificateAuthoritiesCertificateAuthorityResponse) GetExplicitPasswordOk() (*ModelsKeyfactorAPISecret, bool)`

 GetExplicitPasswordOk returns a tuple with the ExplicitPassword field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetExplicitPassword

-`func (o *KeyfactorWebKeyfactorApiModelsCertificateAuthoritiesCertificateAuthorityResponse) SetExplicitPassword(v CSSCMSDataModelModelsKeyfactorAPISecret)`
+`func (o *KeyfactorWebKeyfactorApiModelsCertificateAuthoritiesCertificateAuthorityResponse) SetExplicitPassword(v ModelsKeyfactorAPISecret)`

 SetExplicitPassword sets ExplicitPassword field to given value.